Sakshi9977/-Solar-Power-Data-Analysis-and-Visualization/README.md

 📝 Top KPIs & Insights: Key insights are highlighted to help stakeholders make informed decisions.

-🎨 Design Decisions & Assumptions
+🎨 Design Decisions & Assumptions:

 Handling Missing Data: Missing data points were removed to ensure clarity, and outlier data points were visualized but noted.